 - Perform two pieces which demonstrate contrast, diversity and technical skill.
 This will include the performance of two contrasting pieces, one displaying technical ability and the second demonstrating more interpretive skills such as an ability to play long sustained lines and dynamic contrast and phrasing.
 Your child’s instrumental teacher should be able to advise you on repertoire which will fulfil these requirements.
 Auditions will be held on approximately Thursday 27 February 2020 (exact timing will be provided on this site in Term 4 2019), with performance times being communicated circa three days prior to the event.
 The total performance length should not exceed six minutes and the audition will be a maximum of 15 minutes.
 If auditioning on a second instrument, only one piece may be prepared on the second instrument.
 Accompanists may attend the audition if required.Copies of all certificate and grade examination results, together with any other musical achievements should also be brought in a portfolio on the day.
 All music and instruments must be brought on the day of the audition, except percussion and piano.

 - Pass sight reading and aural tests which will be conducted on the day of the audition.

 - Attend an interview with our Principal, Dr James Pietsch, by invitation only.
-These interviews will be conducted from approximately Monday 23 March 2020 (exact timing will be provided on this site in Term 4 2019) and will be circa 45 minutes in duration.
+These interviews will be conducted from Monday 30 March 2020 and will be circa 45 minutes in duration.
 Applicants will be required to discuss what they can contribute to the musical life of Inaburra, their aspirations and why they should be considered for the Music Scholarship.

 All applicants will be advised in writing as to the success of their application by the close of April 2020.
 Should you have any questions regarding scholarships at Inaburra simply contact the Enrolments Officer, Ms Nicole Redmond, on 8525 2254 or email firstname.lastname@example.org